iCepa/Tor.framework/README.md

 ## Known Issues

-- Nobody takes care having it working on MacOS, currently, so builds will probably break on that platform.

 - Carthage warns about the xcconfigs dependency being seemingly unused.
   It isn't.
-It's only xcconfig files containing build settings, so nothing actually ends up in the build prodcut.
+It's only xcconfig files containing build settings, so nothing actually ends up in the build product.
 Unfortunately Carthage can't be configured to not throw this warning.

 ## License